the-data-center/Who-Lives/SQLWhoLivesMarkdown.md

 problem in housing affordability.
 In 2004, the share of severely cost-burdened renters in New Orleans and the U.S. was 24 percent.
-In the 15 years since, that share has spiked to 34 percent in Orleans while rising to only 24 percent nationally.
+In the 15 years since, that share has spiked to 34 percent in Orleans while remaining at 24 percent nationally.
 In Jefferson Parish, the share of renters paying more than 50 percent of household income on housing and utilities is 25 percent in 2019.